Supervisors

 Francisco Beltran Lloris

-A member of the Government of Aragon research group HIBERUS, and of the ‘Instituto de Patrimonio y Humanidades’ (IPH).
+Full professor of Ancient History.
+Vice-Rector for Internationalisation and Cooperation.
+Member of the Government of Aragon research group HIBERUS, and of the ‘Instituto de Patrimonio y Humanidades’ (IPH).

 Main research interests: the ancient epigraphic cultures, and the history of Hispania and the Roman western Mediterranean, including irrigation.